 In-house writers often need to manage freelancers as part of their role, so this could explain some more of that time spent on non-writing activities.

 Besides writing, lots of the respondents said they completed other tasks, including:

 It turns out copywriters are a charitable bunch too, with 70 per cent either offering their services unpaid or being open to it.
-We covered this controversial subject in an article on whether freelancers should ever work for free earlier this year.

 On average, copywriters who decide to take the leap into freelance do so once they have five years’ experience under their belt.

 This is reduced from an average of six years’ experience in 2017 and 2018.
 Could the current economic climate be the reason?